How to Remove Limescale from Your Shower

 by Guest on Mar 26, 2010

-You have invested in your dream shower, you’ve only been using it for a couple of weeks and you notice the limescale marks marring the appearance of the glass, Quelle Horreur, how can you restore your sparkling and expensive glass cubicle to its former glory?
+You have invested in your dream shower, you have only been using it for a couple of weeks and you notice the limescale marks marring the appearance of the glass.
+How can you restore your sparkling and expensive glass to its former glory?

-There are many products on the market that claim to remove limescale, but they can be expensive and do they really work?
-Prevention in this case, can be better than cure!
+There are many products on the market that claim to remove limescale, but they can be expensive do they really work?
+Prevention, in this case, can be better than a cure!

 A quick internet search reveals a baffling range of homemade solutions to the limescale problem, some of them quite bizarre!

 Here are a couple of the most ‘practical’ tips for keeping your shower glass limescale free:

 - Save yourself a world of scrubbing, by keeping a squeegee in the bathroom and going over the shower glass after each use you can minimize limescale build-up.

 - Make up a solution of half water and half clear vinegar, put it into a spray bottle and spray onto the glass, leave for 10 minutes or so and then wash off, dry the glass with a paper towel or J-cloth.

 - Heavy deposits can be tackled with two parts washing soda to one part vinegar or lemon juice.
 Apply the paste with a damp cloth, leave for 10 minutes then sponge off and rinse.

 Some other promising solutions for removing limescale include: